ironcev/awesome-roslyn/readme.md

 - [Roslyn Cookbook](https://www.packtpub.com/application-development/roslyn-cookbook) - Book by Manish Vasani, a member of the Roslyn analyzers team.
 After covering analyzers, refactorings, and scripting in detail, the book goes in-depth explaining how to develop new C# language features and contribute to the Roslyn source code.

 ## Tutorials
-Awesome online tutorials to help you write your first analyzers and code fixes.
+Awesome online tutorials to help you write your first analyzers, code fixes, and source generators.

 - [Learn Roslyn Now](https://joshvarty.com/learn-roslyn-now/) - Series of blog posts that explore the Roslyn compiler API.
 It introduces the power of Roslyn through small self-contained examples.
 A perfect tutorial to start with :-)
 - [How To Write a C# Analyzer and Code Fix](https://github.com/dotnet/roslyn/blob/master/docs/wiki/How-To-Write-a-C%23-Analyzer-and-Code-Fix.md) - The mother of all Roslyn tutorials :-) A realistic step-by-step introduction to syntax and semantic analysis as well as the syntax transformation.
 - [C# and Visual Basic - Use Roslyn to Write a Live Code Analyzer for Your API](https://msdn.microsoft.com/en-us/magazine/dn879356.aspx) - Older but still not outdated, very detailed MSDN article on writing code analyzers.
 - [C# - Adding a Code Fix to Your Roslyn Analyzer](https://msdn.microsoft.com/en-us/magazine/dn904670.aspx) - The sequel to the previous MSDN article.
 A detailed introduction into code fixes.
+- [Introducing C# Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) - Original announcement of the C# 9.0 Source Generators feature.
+Explains what source generators are, in which scenarios they are useful, and shows how to write a simple source generator.
+- [New C# Source Generator Samples](https://devblogs.microsoft.com/dotnet/new-c-source-generator-samples/) - Samples on how to write a non-trivial code generator driven by additional, non-code files like CSV files or [Mustache](https://mustache.github.io/) templates.
+- [C# Source Generators](https://github.com/amis92/csharp-source-generators) - Comprehensive list of additional learning sources, samples, and experimental and productive source generators.
+A perfect reference once you grasp the basics.

 ## Open Source Projects
 Awesome open source projects built on top of Roslyn.